kubernetes-sigs/kustomize/examples/valueAdd.md

 ```

 In this output, the namespace of all instances is the
-project name, and the project name also appears
+project name `dog-222`, and the project name also appears
 in the resourceRef field of the `IAMPolicyMember` instances.
+This project name only appears in the project directory name.

 Confirm this is happens: